Boon-Jun/CS3245-HW3/README.txt

 2) Preprocess the text in each document.
-	i) Prepare the text by replacing '\n' characters in text with ' ' ii) Apply the NLTK sentence tokenizer followed by word tokenizer iii) Case fold each token
+	i) Prepare the text by replacing '\n' characters in text with ' ' ii) Apply the NLTK sentence tokenizer
+	iii) Replace all non alphanumeric characters in sentence with space.
+This step ensures that the terms in the sentences are normalized.
+This has to be done as the word tokenizer fails to remove unnecessary symbols from words frequently leading to reduced term frequency of a word.
+	iv) Word Tokenize each sentece with NLTK sentence tokenizer
+	v) Case fold each token
-	iv) Apply the NLTK Porter Stemmer
+	vi) Apply the NLTK Porter Stemmer
-	v) Remove leading and trailing quotation marks (This was done to normalize the terms which were incorrectly tokenized with the apostrophe by the tokenizer.
-Such tokens are common in speech where the sentence is wrapped in apostrophes)

-3) For each term, if the term is new, add the term to the dictionary and the postings.
+3a) For each term, if the term is new, add the term to the dictionary and the postings.
-Then add the occuring Document Id (if it has not already been added) into the corresponding postings list in the postings and update the document frequency in the dictionary.
+Then add the occuring Document Id (if it has not already been added) and Term frequency into the corresponding postings list in the postings and update the document frequency in the dictionary.

+3b) Keep track of the term frequency of every term in the document with a python dictionary.
+Update the term  frequencies as a term is encountered, creating new keys in the dictionary as newer terms are encountered.

+3c) Using the term frequencies, compute the tf values for every term and then compute the document vector lengths which will be used for computing document scores in the Vector Space Model.
+Vector lengths we calculated by taking the square root of the sum of the squares of the tf values for a document.
+Vector lengths are stored in a python dicitonary with the keys being the document ids.

-3) Then, add approximately sqrt(document_frequency) evenly spaced skip pointers to every postings list in the postings, in the form of an index to a document_id to its right, accompanying the select Document Ids.
-Document Ids with skip pointers will be tuples of the form: (document_id, skip_index).
+3) Then, add approximately sqrt(document_frequency) evenly spaced skip pointers to every postings list in the postings, in the form of a list index to a document_id to its right, accompanying the select Document Ids.
+Document Ids with skip pointers will be tuples of the form: (document_id, term_frequency,  skip_index).
 This way, an entire posting list can be loaded as a python list when searching and skips will be performed by accessing the element in the list at the specified skip index.

-4) Write the list of sorted Document Ids to the top of the postings file.
+4) Write the list of all sorted Document Ids to the top of the postings file.
 This will be used for NOT queries.

 5) While writing the postings list for each term in the postings file, fill the byte_offset value of